poenneby/practical-clojurescript/README.md

 (defn <monuments> [] [:div.monuments
                       [:ul
                        (for [monument (:monuments @state)] (<monument-line> monument))]])
 ```

-The `<monuments>` component iterate over the monuments in state using for comprehension.
+The `<monuments>` component iterate over the monuments in the state atom using "for comprehension".
 For each monument we render a `<monument-line>`.

 The `<monument-line>` component first extract variables from the `monument` and then generates a list item with a link to more info.